ionos-spectre/spectre-core/README.md

        but it failed with no ghosts

-  2) Spooky only scares some people [spooky-3] but an error occured while running the test file.....: specs/spooky_spec.rb line.....: 18 type.....: RuntimeError
+  2) Spooky only scares some people [spooky-3] but an error occurred while running the test file.....: specs/spooky_spec.rb line.....: 18 type.....: RuntimeError